Use RBMPs if you need:

 Use the map to find your RBD.

 There are 11 RBDs in England and Wales.
-The Environment Agency manage the 7 RBDs in England.
+The Environment Agency manages the 7 RBDs in England.

-Natural Resources Wales (NRW) manage the Western Wales RBD.
+Natural Resources Wales manage the Western Wales RBD.
 NRW and the Environment Agency jointly manage the Dee and Severn RBDs.
-See the RBMPs for Western Wales and Dee on the NRW website.
+See the RBMPs for Western Wales and Dee on the Natural Resources Wales website.

-The Scottish Environment Protection Agency (SEPA) and the Environment Agency jointly manage the Solway Tweed RBD.
-See the Solway Tweed RBMP on the SEPA website.
+The Scottish Environment Protection Agency and the Environment Agency jointly manage the Solway Tweed RBD.
+See the Solway Tweed RBMP on the Scottish Environment Protection Agency website.